nmnaughton/nmnaughton.github.io/about.md

 </figure>

-I am currently finishing my PhD in [Mechanical Engineering](https://mechse.illinois.edu/){: target="_blank"} at the University of Illinois and expect to graduate Fall 2019.
+I am currently a postdoc in [Mattia Gazzola's lab](http:/mattia-lab.com)  at the University of Illinois at Urbana-Champaign.
+Before this I completed by my PhD in [Mechanical Engineering](https://mechse.illinois.edu/){: target="_blank"} at the University of Illinois.
 I am from the beautiful St. Paul, MN where I also completed my undergrad at the [University of Saint Thomas](https://stthomas.edu){: target="_blank"}.

+My postdoc research is on using Cosserat rod theory to model slender, 1-dimensional structures.
+In particular, I am working on the [CyberOctopus](https://cyberoctopus.csl.illinois.edu/) project where we are using these Cosserat rods to model the mechanics of octopus arms.
+The Gazzola lab has developed a numerical solver [Elastica](https://cosseratrods.org) which is used to perform this simulations.

-My current research focus is on computational modeling of skeletal muscle.
-In particular, I am working on predicting microstructural parameters of muscle using diffusion-weighted magnetic resonance imaging (dMRI) and on micro-mechanical modeling of how muscle microstructure affects mechancial properties of muscle.
-More broadly, I am interested in how computational models can be leveraged to solve inverse problems in a variety of situations.
+My previous research during by PhD was on computational modeling of skeletal muscle.
+I am worked on predicting microstructural parameters of muscle using diffusion-weighted magnetic resonance imaging (dMRI) and on micro-mechanical modeling of how muscle microstructure affects mechanical properties of muscle.

+Broadly, I am interested in how computational models can be leveraged to solve inverse problems in a variety of situations.
 Interested in these topics?
 Shoot me and email and let's chat.

 email: [nnaught2@illinois.edu](mailto:nnaught2@illinois.edu)